NiiMER/credit-card-backend/README.md

 `npm run lint`

+## For the API Documentation while you run the API locally access the following
+##

 ### Please note that you need to run the API project as well in the same way above